bczsalba/pytermgui/docs/getting_started.md

 ...to reference the instance that was created.

 **Note:** This is the specific instance the loader created.
-If you plan on using this as a sort of template, be sure to run `copy()` before modifiying your widget.
+If you plan on using this as a sort of template, be sure to run `copy()` before modifying your widget.

 ## Defining widget attributes

 So, now that you know how to get your namespace file loaded, let's get some information into it.

-The syntax goes as follows:
+The syntax goes like this:

 ```yaml
 widgets: